jasgreen/contact-form-submissions/readme.txt

 Easy install, no configuration necessary.
 Once activated all contact form 7 submissions will be saved so you can view them in wp-admin.

-Each submission is stored so they can be easily managed using the default WordPress interface.
+Each submission is stored in the database so they can be easily managed using the default WordPress interface.
 You can filter subsmissions by searching for keywords, selecting individual contact forms or picking a date range.
+To show the posted values in the listing table just filter the submissions by a form.

-All submissions can be exported using the default WordPress exporter.
+All submissions can be exported using the any WordPress post exporter.

-This plugin has no ads or donation links so you can use this on all your sites.
+This plugin has been made with no ads or donation links so you can use this on all your sites.

 == Installation ==